Page 21 of 26

 This review originally appeared on neuronphaser.com, and has been moved here for archival purposes.

-Buy the hardcover at Amazon or get it digitally at D&D Beyond.
+Buy the hardcover at Amazon or pick it up on D&D Beyond!

 Read on for the full review!